oleteacher/amazon-s3-expiring-url/README.md

 ### Credits

 I have had this script for years and honestly cannot remember where the main code came from.
+It was updated and sent back to me few months ago so decided to share here and make easier to maintain.
 Most is based on code directly from Amazon examples.
-I believe in giving credit where credit is due but in this case I haven't a clue...
+I believe in giving credit where credit is due but in this case, I haven't clue to origin.

 If you have improvements, they are welcome and looking forward to pull request, so fork it!